Check out these Camping & RV Food Hacks that I did on WZZM TV13 with Meredith TerHaar. Watch the video here!

 Are you planning a camping trip this summer?
 Here are some great ideas to help you prepare.

 One theme that you will see is the use of heavy duty aluminum foil and zip top bags.
 I don’t add specific times to campfire cooking because it is so dependent on the heat of the fire and the amount of food that is added to the fire.
-So always make sure that you heat raw meat to its recommended temperature.
+Always make sure that you heat raw meat to its recommended temperature.
+Happy Camping!

 My Top Ten Camping Food Ideas!